RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 ![Logs](images/HISTORY1.png)
 ![Logs](images/HISTORY2.2.png)

-### 14.Adding the Workgroup VM to the DVLS Server VM as TrustedHosts and checking the connection to it with WinRM.
+### 15. Adding the Workgroup VM to the DVLS Server VM as TrustedHosts and checking the connection to it with WinRM.

 ![TrustedHost](images/TRUSTEDHOST.png)
 ![TrustedHost](images/WINRM1.png)